Yandere

 Definition & scope

-A yandere is sweet, often shy or doting on the surface, with that surface masking an intense, unstable fixation on one person.
+A yandere is sweet, often shy or doting on the surface, that surface masking an intense, unstable fixation on one person.
 In stories the fixation drives extreme acts: jealousy, surveillance, isolating the love interest, and sometimes harm to rivals or to the beloved.
-The archetype has been likened by fans and commentators to traits associated with borderline personality disorder, though that is a loose cultural comparison, not a diagnosis.
+Fans and commentators have likened the archetype to traits associated with borderline personality disorder, a comparison Wikipedia also records, though this is a loose cultural analogy, not a diagnosis.

 The interest documented here is aesthetic and narrative: enjoyment of yandere characters and storylines.
-It is the counterpart within the dere archetypes of "cold-then-warm" types, distinguished by the turn toward danger rather than mere shyness or aloofness.
-Crucially, what people are drawn to is a dramatic device.
-The themes it dramatises, obsession and coercive control, describe abusive behaviour when enacted on a real person, which is why this entry carries a non-consent content flag and a fiction-only frame.
+Within the dere archetypes it is the counterpart of the "cold-then-warm" types, distinguished by its turn toward danger rather than mere shyness or aloofness.
+What people are drawn to is a dramatic device.
+The themes it stages, obsession and coercive control, describe abusive behaviour when enacted on a real person, which is why this entry carries a non-consent content flag and a fiction-only frame.

 History & origins